 Although you don’t require to run this tool manually, if you suspect any malicious activities on your system, you can manually run it and check for any malware.

-- Type mrt in Cortana search bar or and press enter.
+- First, type mrt in Cortana search bar or and press enter.

 - Click Next in MSRT window to proceed.